brightway-lca/brightway2/docs/contributing.rst

 Improve report layout and CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Those who know a bit about design, or at least think that they do, are welcome to make the report page better.
-Here is an `example report page <http://reports.brightwaylca.org/report/fb20439529cb414784e25acb8b3ef426>`_.

 Improve test coverage
 ~~~~~~~~~~~~~~~~~~~~~

-Each of the three calculation packages has an `online report available <http://coverage.brightwaylca.org/>`_.
-Many of the test coverage failures can be easily resolved with simple tests, and writing simple tests is a great way to get started with Python and Brightway2.

 Medium problems
 ---------------